jabryan-sb/SticklebackWGS/README.md

     ../../../split/split_out/filename1/adaptrem/bam/bams

-Where ../../../ is whatever way you have these files organized, with an example of split/split_out/filename1 .
-As far as the main job file, I'm sure you know how it will look:
+Where ../../../ is whatever way you have these files organized, with an example of split/split_out/filename1.
+In my case, that As far as the main job file, I'm sure you know how it will largely look:

     #!/bin/bash
     #